-The Equine Apprenticeship framework at levels 2 and 3 has been designed with industry in Wales to provide learners entering the profession with the skills and knowledge to work in the sector.
+The Equine Foundation and Apprenticeship framework has been designed with industry in Wales to provide learners entering the profession with the skills and knowledge to work in the sector.
+The minimum duration of the Foundation Apprenticeship is 18 months and Apprenticeship is 24 months.